mkarner07/mkarner07.github.io/_posts/2023-11-12-7-books-for-highly-productive-managers.md

   - List of References

 ---
 The world of management and leadership literature is expansive.
-In this piece, I aim to introduce seven captivating books from this realm that I've personally found enjoyable.
+In this piece, I aim to introduce seven captivating books from this realm that I enjoyed personally.

 ## Start with Why